wbounas/acorio-notes/etiu/e2e-script.md

    Having some knowledge about what is there and available to you now, but also where you can go to get more knowledge, or more assistance with your training.

+### Review Slide #4

 ### Critical Success Factors (Slide #5)
 **There are a few more points I'd like to make as we continue here:**
 - Your participation is a critical part of the success of this process.
 We have a timeline, but we are really working together here to achieve that timeline.
 And sticking to that timeline really depends on your participation as much as mine.
-- Now this is not necessary, but if you are working with a Service Partner, we want ot reach out to them to ensure they have the information they need.
+- If you are working with a Service Partner, we want to reach out to them to ensure they have the information they need.

 _Are you working with a Service Partner?_
 If **YES:**